springfall2008/batpred/docs/apps-yaml.md

     energy: 0.25
 ```

+**Note:** Predbat will set an export trigger to True if in the plan it predicts
+that there will be more than the specified amount of excess solar energy over the specified time period.<BR>
+In the example above, the 'large' trigger will be set to True for the 1 hour period where Predbat predicts
+that there will be a *total* of 1kWh of excess solar generation *over that time period*.
+For clarity the trigger is not set based on actual excess solar generation or export.<BR>
+It should also be recognised that this prediction could be wrong; there could be less solar generation or more house load than was predicted in the plan.

-If you wish to trigger based on charging or discharging the battery rather than spare solar energy you can instead use the following binary sensors in Home Assistant:
+If you wish to trigger activities based on Predbat charging or discharging the battery rather than spare solar energy you can instead use the following binary sensors in Home Assistant:

 - **binary_sensor.predbat_charging** - Will be True when the home battery is inside a charge slot (either being charged or being held at a level).
 Note that this does include charge freeze slots where the discharge rate is set to zero without charging the battery.